NishchithRao-hub/Weather-Driven-Smart-Home-Energy-Consumption-And-Its-Optimization/README.md

-# Weather-Driven-Smart-Home-Energy-Consumption-And-Its-Optimization
+# Overview

  The main objective of this project is to develop a comprehensive framework for analyzing, predicting, and optimizing energy consumption in a smart home environment using weather-driven data.
-By the use of advanced time-series analysis techniques and ML models, this code aims to recognize patterns in energy usage, detect anomalies, and provide usable insights for efficient usage of energy.
+By the use of advanced time-series analysis techniques and ML models, this project aims to recognize patterns in energy usage, detect anomalies, and provide usable insights for efficient usage of energy.
 The end goal is to create a system capable of predicting energy consumption and offering optimized device configurations that reduce costs and environmental impact without affecting household comfort.